 a.
 Revising paragraph (a); and

 b.
-Removing from paragraph (b) “procurement center representative” and adding “PCR” in its place, twice and removing “(or designee)” twice.
+Removing from paragraph (b) the two occurrences of “procurement center representative” and adding “PCR” in places and removing the two occurrences of “(or designee)”.

-The revised text reads as follows:
+The revision reads as follows:

 19.502-8 Rejecting Small Business Administration recommendations.

 (a) If the contracting officer rejects a recommendation of the SBA, written notice shall be furnished to the appropriate SBA representative within 5 working days of the contracting officer’s receipt of the recommendation.

+* * * * *

-49. Amend newly designated section 19.502-9 by revising paragraph (a); and removing from paragraph (b) “SBA representative” and “procurement center representative” and adding “SBA PCR” and “PCR” in their places, respectively.
-The revised text reads as follows:
+48. Amend newly designated section 19.502-9 by revising paragraph (a) and removing from paragraph (b) “SBA representative” and “procurement center representative” and adding “SBA PCR” and “PCR” in their places, respectively.
+The revision reads as follows:

 19.502-9 Withdrawing or modifying small business set-asides.

 (a) If, before award of a contract involving a total or partial small business set-aside, the contracting officer considers that award would be detrimental to the public interest (e.g., payment of more than a fair market price), the contracting officer may withdraw the small business set-aside, whether it was unilateral or joint.
 The contracting officer shall initiate a withdrawal of an individual total or partial small business set-aside, by giving written notice to the agency small business specialist and the SBA PCR (or, if a PCR is not assigned, see 19.402(a)) stating the reasons.
 In a similar manner, the contracting officer may modify a unilateral or joint class small business set-aside to withdraw one or more individual acquisitions.

+* * * * *

-50. Add new section 19.503 to read as follows:
+49. Add new section 19.503 to read as follows: